ErpNetDocs/tech/advanced/documents/additional-amounts/amounts-calculation/explict-calculation.md

 # Explicit Value Calculation

-The explicit amount, entered through "Input Amount" and "Input Ampunt Currency" fields, is converted to the document currency.
+The explicit amount entered through the _'Input Amount'_ and _'Input Amount Currency'_ fields, is converted to the document currency.
 The result is the end amount of the additional amount.

+Example:

-For example: If there is a document with currency "EUR", and there is an additional amount entered as explicit amount - 60 EUR.
-This addiotional amount is defined to use "Round Scale" up to the second digit afterthe decimal point.
-If the conversion rate form EUR to EUR is 1.96, than the additional amount is:
+There is a document with currency "EUR" and an additional amount entered as explicit amount - 60 EUR.
+The additional amount is defined to use "Round Scale" up to the second digit after the decimal point.
+If the conversion rate from EUR to EUR is 1.96, then the additional amount is:

 [Input Amount] = ROUND(**60 * 1.96, 2) = 117.60EUR**.